dfebs/avoider_game/README.md

 ## TODO
 * Add a game over text thing when the state changes to GameOver
-* Make different types of enemies spawn on some levels
+* Scale enemy placement based on window size
 * Add controller support
 * Make flames come out the ships backs
 * Make readme more robust